 The intensive pre-semester language courses take place in the six weeks leading up to the semester.
-The reduced course fee for exchange students is 600 Euro (1,350 Euro for all other students).
+The course is offered at a reduced price for exchange students.
 The German courses during the semester are free of charge for exchange students and range from 4 to 8 hours of classes per week.

-For more information on the various programs of the Language Center and course registration, please see: www.sprachenzentrum.fu-berlin.de/en/sprachangebot/ sprachen/deutsch
+For more information on the various programs of the Language Center and course registration, please see:

+www.sprachenzentrum.fu-berlin.de/en/sprachangebot/sprachen/deutsch